Well-managed customer rebate programs are extremely valuable.

 The tools they find will, at least, have been designed with rebate management in mind, providing more features and greater security than a simple spreadsheet.
 The downside?
 The tools tend to be fairly basic, and – crucially – only support an extremely limited range of deal types.

 This can be a huge problem.
-Businesses end up using their ERP system for the deals it can handle, and spreadsheets the deals it can’t – making effective rebate management even harder!
+Businesses end up using their ERP system for the rebate deals it can handle, and spreadsheets the deals it can’t – making effective customer rebate management even harder!

 |Pros of ERP systems||Cons of ERP systems|